yakconsulting/spidersoftdev.github.io/content/posts/2021-09-17-never-use-file-get-contents.md

 tags:
   - curl
 ---
 As each programmer by nature, I'm lazy.
-I try to accomplish as much as possible in minimum effort.
+I try to accomplish as much as possible with minimum effort.

 So whenever I use PHP to fetch something, I use `file_get_contents` to make queries and pull data from other services.
 So basically, my favourite snippet is this guy here: